 It’s important to note that when using keyword arguments, the order of the arguments doesn’t matter, but the names of the arguments must be correct.
 Also, keyword arguments are optional, so if a function defines a keyword argument with a default value, you don’t have to specify it when calling the function.

-In addition to arbitrary positional arguments (*args), Python also supports arbitrary keyword arguments using the **kwargs
+In addition to arbitrary positional arguments (*args), Python also supports arbitrary keyword arguments using the **kwargs syntax.
+This allows you to pass a variable number of keyword arguments to a function.

 Here’s an example: